garth/EmptyBox/cerebral/markdown/testing.md

 # Testing Cerebral Apps

 Tests specific to cerebral apps fall into two categories, _Action Tests_ and _Signal Tests_.
-Other test categories (e.g. System Level) should be able to be done in the same way as any other web applications and are not covered here.
+Other test categories (e.g. System Level) can be done in the same way as any other web application and are not covered here.

+The example code shown here is using Mocha and Chai, but should be easy to modify for your pereferred testing framework.

 ## Action Tests

-Both synchronous and asynchronous actions in cerebral should be pure functions, all data and services used by the function are passed as parameters to the action.
-The only difference with asynchronous actions is that the output methods not be called immediately, but most test JavaScript frameworks can deal with this case.
+Both synchronous and asynchronous actions in cerebral should be pure functions, all data and services used by the action are passed as parameters to the function.
+The only difference with asynchronous actions is that the output methods may not be called immediately, but most test JavaScript frameworks can deal with this case.

 All cerebral actions have the following signature: